St Andrews museum wall graphics

 Eleven window graphics were installed

-Claire sent me the window graphics’ artwork, as well as the sizes for each window.
-This time, the artwork was loud and vibrant.
-Injecting colours onto the library’s exterior.
-I visited the library early one Sunday and checked the measurements.
+Claire sent me the window graphics’ artwork, as well as dimensions for each window.
+This time, the artwork was loud and vibrant, injecting colour onto the library’s exterior.
+I visited the library early one Sunday and checked measurements.

 The artwork was then revised for print set-up.
 Each window graphic was digitally printed onto exterior grade vinyl before lamination.
-The laminate protects the ink and lengthens the vinyl’s durability.
+The laminate protects the ink and lengthens the ink’s exterior durability.

 Exhibition graphics St Andrews